HonigdachsDevelopment/dom101/README.md

 > DOM manipulation utilities

-dom101 is a set of utilities for manipulating the DOM as single files.<br>
+domUnquery is a set of utilities for manipulating the DOM as single files instead of using JQUER>.<br>
-*aka: Stop using jQuery.*

 ```js
 var addClass = require('dom101/add-class');